JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-2.png)

-While we could have drawn all the circles as usual, we've taken the opportunity to make use of a powerful Julia feature called "broadcasting".
-The dot ("`.`") just after the function name in the last two `circle()` function calls tells Julia to apply the function to all the arguments at once.
-We supplied an array of three points, then an array of two points.
+While we could have drawn all the circles as usual, we've taken the opportunity to introduce a powerful Julia feature called "broadcasting".
+The dot ("`.`") just after the function name in the last two `circle()` function calls tells Julia to apply the function to all the arguments.
+We supplied an array of three points, and filled circles were placed at each one.
+Then we supplied an array of two points and stroked circles were placed there.
 Notice that we didn't have to supply an array of radiuses or an array of actions — in each case Julia did the necessary broadcasting for us.

 ### Intersect this

-We've now to to tackle the job of finding the coordinates of the two points where two circles intersect.
-There isn't currently a Luxor function to do this (pull requests welcome), but there's an easy alternative: find the point where each circle cuts a vertical line drawn through O.
+We've now ready to tackle the job of finding the coordinates of the two points where two circles intersect.
+There isn't currently a Luxor function to do this (please submit your pull requests!), but there's an easy alternative: find the point where each circle cuts a vertical line drawn through O.

 The `intersection_line_circle()` function does just this.
 It takes four arguments: two points and a point/radius combination, and it returns a Boolean success/failure flag followed by the two points.
-Test that there are two intersection points, then draw and label them using our new broadcasting superpowers.
+Then we'll test (`if nints == 2`) that there are two intersection points, then draw and label them using our new broadcasting superpowers.

 ```
 @png begin